MapPromptMonday/MapPromptMonday/AdditionalResources/Tutorials&References/README.md

 ## Tutorials & References

-In this section you can find links to tutorials and references on various topics related to mapping and cartography
+Below are links to tutorials and references on various topics related to mapping and cartography

+Topical headers sorted under the Tutorials and References sections are sorted alphabetically

-This section will continue to be added to over time
+The resources below will continue to be added to over time

 ## Tutorials

+### Blender
+[How to Create 3D Terrain with Google Maps and Blender! - YouTube](https://www.youtube.com/watch?v=Mj7Z1P2hUWk&ab_channel=CGGeek): A concise guide on how to use Google Maps in Blender to build 3D terrain maps.

 ### QGIS